dafadey/simpledraw2D/README.md

 Set `AAPThreshold` to `0`

 ## Vintage Windows Build Systems (yeah!
 30+ years of backward compatibility)
 In this section let us try to use Visual Studio 6 ('96) and Microsoft Develeper Studio (Fortran Powerstation 4.0) ('94).
-First things first, simpledraw2D code cannot be compiled with those and will be nevewer rewritten to support ancient compilers.
+First things first, simpledraw2D code cannot be compiled with those and will be never rewritten to support ancient compilers.
 Instead we are going to use libraries that we built with modern MSVC.
 There seems to be no chance to use modern lib with anicinet compilers so we are going to use modern dll with import library.
 ## DLL
-Not necessay but to me it is easier to create new directory in your `simpledraw2D` root, say `MSVC2015x86`.
+Not necessary but to me it is easier to create a new directory in your `simpledraw2D` root, say `MSVC2015x86`.
 In this directory you create the project simpledraw2D with Properties->Configuration Properties->General->Configuration type=Dynamic library (.dll).
-Thurther build is the same as one described in previous section for [static library](#actual-build), with just one difference -- you need x86 versions of GLFW3 and GLEW.
+Thurther build is the same as one described in the previous section for [static library](#actual-build), with just one difference -- you need x86 versions of GLFW3 and GLEW.
 ## C/C++
 To build C/C++ examples you use Microsoft Visual Studio 6.0.
-After you got the library in your Release folder there also will be simpledraw2D.lib.
+After you get the library in your Release folder there also will be simpledraw2D.lib.
 This is an import library that (just as a matter of luck) can be used to link C/C++ sources.
 So for ccpp/vintage/testcmd.c you just add the full path to import library simpledraw2D.lib to Project->Settings->Link and do the build.
 ## Fortran
 Here we are going to do some really nasty things.
-The problem is that import library generated by MSVC2015 or even import library generated by Microsoft Visual Studio 6.0 is not supported by MS Dev '94 linker.
-You can use Microsoft Visual Studio 6.0 liker for your fortran project but is requires significant changes in your acient iconic project, so we are going to do something really nasty to override all incompatibilities.
+The problem is that the import library generated by MSVC2015 or even the import library generated by Microsoft Visual Studio 6.0 is not supported by MS Dev '94 linker.
+You can use Microsoft Visual Studio 6.0 liker for your fortran project but it requires significant changes in your ancient iconic project, so we are going to do something really nasty to override all incompatibilities.
 ### Link
 First you need to link your project.
-To do so you need import library with funtions expected by Fortran Powerstation 4.0 linker.
+To do so you need the import library with the functions expected by Fortran Powerstation 4.0 linker.
 Say in the test source you do:

 `call fadey_init_(33,33,3)`

-The linker then expects to have library that exports `_FADEY_INIT_@12` function.
+The linker then expects to have a library that exports `_FADEY_INIT_@12` function.
 This is `__std_call` convention, plus upper case, plus leading underscore.
-That is actually no propblem since you can create  simpldraw2D.def in the MSVC2015x86/Release folder with the following contents:
+That is actually no problem since you can create  simpldraw2D.def in the MSVC2015x86/Release folder with the following contents:

 `NAME simpledraw2D.dll`
 <br>`EXPORTS`